St. Mark’s Basilica

 St. Mark’s Basilica: Visitor’s Tips

 Like many churches, modest dress is required at St. Mark’s.
 This means no bare shoulders or knees on men, women or children.
 Backpacks or large purses are also not allowed, so leave your daypacks at your hotel/hostel, and bring only a small bag.
 No photographs are allowed inside.
 There is no admission fee (although there are museums within the church which require small fees to get in), but the lines can be very long.
-See these tips for avoiding the wait.
+(See the tips listed below for avoiding the wait.)

 Unfortunately, the schedule for when the church’s incredible golden mosaics are lit is not set in stone, but if you can time your visit to coincide with the lights being on, the mosaics glow even more.
 Generally, the lights are on from about 11:30-12:30 on weekdays, and all day on weekends (all day because there are masses held during the day - when mass is going, so are the lights).
 A guided tour or written tour is recommended, so you can more fully understand what each mosaic means.
 Once upon a time, such decorations in churches were the way religion was communicated to illiterate masses - and now that the masses are literate, we can’t read the artwork.
 Go figure.

-The Basilica is open from 9:30-17:00 Monday through Saturday and 14:00-17:00 on Sundays.
-Check the board in the entryway for the schedule of guided tours.
-The mini-museums have shorter visiting hours, so be sure to check on them if you are near closing time and don’t want to miss them.
-The official website is here.
+- St. Mark’s Basilica Open Hours: 9:30-17:00 Monday through Saturday and 14:00-17:00 on Sundays.
+(Note that the small museums inside the Basilica have shorter visiting hours, so be sure to check on them if you are near closing time and don’t want to miss them.)

 Avoiding the Lines at St. Mark’s Basilica